 Dinkum is an Animal Crossing-inspired game where you can grow crops, raise livestock, explore the island, design the town, and interact with villagers.
 It also features cute chibi-designed characters, each bringing their own unique skills to your island.

 Think of Dinkum as an Australian version of Animal Crossing, complete with a whole island inspired by the wild Australian outback.
-Even the bugs, critters, and fish are inspired by Australian-based creatures.
-You can encounter unique species in the game like Crocos, Jackaroos, Chooks, Vombats, Pleeps, and more.
+Even the bugs, critters, and fish take inspiration from Australian-based creatures.

 There are tons of things and content that you can do in Dinkum.
-From crafting and creating new items to bug catching in the outback, fishing in oceans, rivers, and lakes, and even looking for buried treasure.
+You can craft interesting items and catch bugs, or fish in oceans and rivers and even look for treasure.

 Dinkum has tons of unique blueprints and items that you can use to design your town.
 Once you get more residents to move in, you can start decorating your town and creating a unique island life experience.

-Snaktooth Island is filled with various biomes and locations for you to explore.
+Snaktooth Island is full of various biomes and locations for you to explore.
 Track down every lead and solve the various puzzles to help find and reunite the inhabitants of Snaxburg while keeping them full of Bugsnax.

 There are over 100 different species of Bugsnax inhabiting the island.
 Each of them requires various techniques to capture.
 Find out what traps, gadgets, and bait are most effective when hunting new species down.

 Bugsnax also features minor town building mechanics that allow you to decorate and design the different huts that the Grumpuses live in.
-New decorations can be unlocked by simply completing missions or side quests.
+You can unlock new decorations by simply completing missions or side quests.

-Bugsnax is one of the best casual games on the PlayStation, Xbox, Nintendo Switch, and PC.
+Bugsnax is one of the best casual games for the PlayStation, Xbox, Nintendo Switch, and PC.

 6. Island Saver

-We all know the devastating effects of plastic waste on our world.
-It can release harmful that can affect humans, plants, animals, and the environment.
+We all know the devastating effects that plastic waste has on our world.
+It affects humans, plants, animals, and the environment.
 Island Saver is a fun and quirky action-adventure game where you’ll have to save different islands from terrible plastic waste.

 You’ll be using a Trash Blaster to collect waste and clean up the islands.
-It shares some similarities to Slime Rancher’s Vacpack, so you can use the aiming mechanics you got from it.
+It shares some similarities to Slime Rancher’s Vacpack, so you can use the aiming skills you got from that game.
 You’ll just be blasting trash instead of slimes in Island Saver.